-- develop the Near-Term Projects in accordance with and subject to the provisions of this Agreement and the City shall consider and process all Subsequent Approvals for development of the Near-Term Projects in accordance with and subject to the provisions of this Agreement.
-The Parties acknowledge that CPMC has obtained all Approvals from the City required to commence construction of the Near-Term Projects, other than any required Subsequent Approvals or Non-City Approvals, and that CPMC may proceed in accordance with this Agreement with the construction and, upon completion, use and occupancy of the Near-Term Projects as a matter of right, subject to the attainment of any required Subsequent Approvals or Non-City Approvals.
-CPMC currently anticipates that the Near-Term Projects will be constructed in phases and that the St. Luke's Hospital and the Cathedral Hill Hospital will be constructed generally in accordance with the Schedule and Phasing Plan.
-Development of the Long-Term Projects is not included as a part of this Agreement, provided any such development during the Term shall be subject to the provisions of Sections 4.5, 5.3 and 5.4. - Transfer of Former Street Property.
-In connection with the Project, the City 3.2 shall vacate and abandon all public rights in the Former Street Property other than temporary utility easements in favor of the San Jose Avenue Utility Operators, each in connection with the completion of San Jose Avenue CPMC Project and the San Jose Avenue City Project.
+- the St. Luke's Hospital and the Cathedral Hill Hospital will be constructed generally in accordance with the Schedule and Phasing Plan.
+Development of the Long-Term Projects is not included as a part of this Agreement, provided any such development during the Term shall be subject to the provisions of Sections 4.5, 5.3 and 5.4. - 3.2 Transfer of Former Street Property.
+In connection with the Project, the City shall vacate and abandon all public rights in the Former Street Property (other than temporary utility easements in favor of the San Jose Avenue Utility Operators, if needed), each in connection with the completion of San Jose Avenue CPMC Project and the San Jose Avenue City Project.
 The City shall transfer the Former Street Property to CPMC in accordance with the San Jose Avenue Transfer Agreement, subject to all of the terms and conditions set forth therein.
 If for any reason, other than a CPMC default, the City is unable or unwilling to transfer the Former Street Property to CPMC as and when required under the San Jose Transfer Agreement, CPMC may elect to terminate this Agreement following the meet and confer period in Section 9.2 and the notice and cure period in Section 9.3.
 CPMC shall commence the San Jose Avenue CPMC Project and will prosecute the San Jose Avenue CPMC Project diligently to completion generally in accordance with the Schedule and Phasing Plan.
 Upon payment of the Purchase Price under the San Jose Avenue Transfer Agreement, the City shall deliver such payment to MOH and CPMC shall receive a credit against the next Affordable Housing Payment to MOH under Exhibit G in an amount equal to the Purchase Price paid by CPMC to the City. - 3.3 Completion of San Jose Avenue City Project.
 The failure to complete the San Jose Avenue City Project in accordance with the timing set forth in the Schedule and Phasing Plan may entitle CPMC to a period of Excusable Delay in connection with the Hospital Commitment as set forth in Section 10.6.2.
 Any abandonment of the San Jose Avenue City Project shall, following the meet and confer process in Section 9.2 and the notice and cure provisions in Section 9.3 (modified so as to give City ninety (90) days to commence to cure), be a City Default.